Om Namo Bhagavate Vāsudevāya: Origin

 Bhagavatism, one of the traditions that was assimilated with what would become Vaishnavism, revered the Vrishni heroes, primary among them being Vāsudeva (Krishna).
 It may be concluded that the mantra was first associated with the reverence of Vāsudeva as the supreme deity before he was syncretised with Vishnu, after which it became an invocation of both deities.

 Meaning

 Om Namo Bhagavate Vasudevaya means "Om, I bow to Lord Vāsudeva or Lord Vishnu".

-Significance
+Details

-Om Namo Bhagavate Vāsudevaya means "prostration to Vasudeva", who is variously understood as Krishna an incarnation of Vishnu."
-According to the Bhagavad Gita, Krishna himself asked his devotees to completely surrender to him:
+Om Namo Bhagavate Vāsudevaya means "prostration to Vasudeva", who is variously understood as Krishna.
 The Vaishnava Upanishads state that this mantra is described on the Sudarshana Chakra:

 The Sharada Tilaka, a Tantric text, states:

 Similarly, this is referred to as the ultimate mantra in the Shrimad Bhagavatam.
 This twelve syllable mantra is known as a mukti (liberation) mantra, and a spiritual formula for attaining freedom.
 The mantra can also be found in the Vishnu Purana.

+In the epic Mahabharata, Dhruva chanted this mantra in his penance as ordered by sage Narada.